nponiros/FlexiSiteGen/README.md

 #### pagination

 With this decorator you can for example paginate posts.
 For this to work you need to define the content to paginate an a page (`paginationPage` key) in which to write the content.
 The decorator will automatically create copies of the page and each copy will receive a number of content depending on `contentPerPage`.
+An example of pagination usage can be found in [./e2e_test/test_site](./e2e_test/test_site).

 ##### Configuration